Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 For the \PYTHIASix setup used in \Run1, the default value $\rbfrag=1.0$ leads to \PQb quark fragmentation which appeared too soft, and was subsequently tuned to the $x_{\PQb}$ data provided by the ALEPH and DELPHI experiments.
 While the central Z2* prediction was left unchanged, the difference to the tuned $\rbfrag=0.591\,^{+0.216}_{-0.275}$ was taken as the systematic uncertainty, as it was larger than the uncertainties in the retuning.

 In early \Run2, the \PYTHIAEight fragmentation function was pre-tuned by the \PYTHIA authors to $\rbfrag=0.855$, and only a minor change in the central value was found by tuning to ALEPH, DELPHI, OPAL, and SLD data: $\rbfrag=0.895\,^{+0.184}_{-0.197}$.
-In addition to the uncertainties in \rbfrag, the Peterson fragmentation function~\cite{Peterson:1982ak} \begin{linenomath} \end{linenomath} with the tuned $\ebfrag=3.27\,^{+3.98}_{-2.06}\times10^{-3}$, was considered as an alternative parameterisation of the \PQb quark fragmentation.
+In addition to the uncertainties in \rbfrag, the Peterson fragmentation function~\cite{Peterson:1982ak}